Clark County Washington assistance programs.

 Trinity Mission Cupboard is another place to contact for food and aid.
 (360) 693-4271

 Many other charities and government programs may offer food or holiday meals.
 They also provide referrals to public benefits, such as WIC and surplus USDA commodities.
-In addition to these Vancouver Washington area food banks, find additional Clark County food pantries and get information on the resources they provide.
+In addition to these Vancouver Washington area food banks, find additional Clark County free food pantries and get information on the resources they provide.